steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/Index.md

 ### IID/CID

 Each interface has a unique identifier (IID) of type [Steinberg::FUID](https://steinbergmedia.github.io/vst3_doc/base/classSteinberg_1_1FUID.html).
 It is used to retrieve a new interface from another one ([Steinberg::FUnknown::queryInterface](https://steinbergmedia.github.io/vst3_doc/base/classSteinberg_1_1FUnknown.html#a4199134d0669bfa92b7419dac14c01a7)).
-It is important to understand the difference between interface identifier and component identifier.<br>
+It is important to understand the difference between interface identifier and component identifier.\
-A component-ID or class-ID (CID) is used to identify a concrete implementation class and is usually passed to a class factory in order to create the corresponding component.<br>
+A component-ID or class-ID (CID) is used to identify a concrete implementation class and is usually passed to a class factory in order to create the corresponding component.\
 So a lot of different classes (with different class identifiers) can implement the same interfaces.

 ### Direction